 Lincoln Hirst on Gadgets, Con Tricks and Iatrosedation

 Lincoln Hirst (BDS, LDS RCS) is a dentist at Garden City Dental and a member of Dental Fear Central’s Advisory Board.
-He has a special interest in treating apprehensive patients and has spent the last 30 years refining his abilities in this field.
-This has included post-graduate training in conscious sedation, hypnosis and psychology.
 He has developed a reputation for helping people who were so nervous about visiting the dentist that they had previously given up hope of ever being able to accept dental treatment.
 Our DFC volunteer Nikoleta Gehrmann travelled to Welwyn Garden City to interview him.

 I enjoyed working with my hands and fixing things so dentistry seemed like a good fit.
 And you know what?
 I’m pleased I didn’t become a vet, because I love animals and I’m soft, and I would probably have been crying every day if people couldn’t afford to have their animals looked after or if I saw things that upset me.

-LH: As soon as I started, I knew I would enjoy it.
+Lincoln: As soon as I started, I knew I would enjoy it.
 I was interested in the subject and you get to start working with people very quickly.
-Sometimes I was not as studious as I should have been, I was a bit immature, I was an attention seeker so I’d be playing practical jokes on the class and doing crazy things and sometimes I had to retake one or two exams as a result (laughs).
+Sometimes I was not as studious as I should have been, I was a bit immature, I was an attention-seeker.
+So I’d be playing practical jokes on the class and doing crazy things and sometimes I had to retake one or two exams as a result (laughs).

 The studies weren’t too hard, there was a little bit of excitement with trying to cheat my way through.
 But as soon as I started to see patients and had some responsibility, that felt really good.
 You felt like you were looking after people.
 I’ll never forget my first few patients.

-LH: I think when I started treating children in the children’s department.
-I quite liked the idea of doing that.
-Actually I’m not very good with kids.
+Actually, I’m not very good with kids.
 But with really nervous adults, almost as soon as I qualified, I suddenly realised firstly, that I really really wanted to be the one who could help them and secondly, that I was just naturally quite good at it.
 I didn’t know why, but people would go away and say “He is good” and send their friends along, or they would say “That was the best treatment or the least painful treatment I have ever had”.
-That made me feel good, because I felt I was trying to help people.
-It was a natural thing and then the more I did it, the more people came along, so I started trying to learn how to do things better and I just loved it.
+That made me feel good because I felt I was trying to help people.
+It was a natural thing and then the more I did it, the more people came along.
+So I started trying to learn how to do things better and I just loved it.
 It’s very very satisfying.

 It is so effective.
 And it’s not a con trick, like hypnosis can be to some degree.
 Most of the stuff I was doing anyway, but it reinforced my approach.
 It’s a way of ensuring that the person really understands that they’re sitting with someone who really wants to help them, who is going to help them and they have hope.
 I love that, it is so powerful and you don’t need to go on a course to learn it and you don’t need any expensive equipment.